Huqicheng/Note-for-Applied-Biostatistics-for-the-Health-Science/R_Manual.md

 # individual plots for each level of physact
 stripchart(df3$glucose ~ df3$physact, vertical=TRUE)
-# baxplot for each level
+# boxplot for each level
 boxplot(df3$glucose ~ df3$physact)
 ```